Anthony Powell: Work

 After his demobilisation at the end of the war, writing became his sole career.
 Despite a holiday trip to the Soviet Union in 1936, he remained unsympathetic to the popular-front, leftist politics of many of his literary and critical contemporaries.
-A confirmed Tory, Powell maintained a certain skepticism, often associating with George Orwell and Malcolm Muggeridge.
+A Tory, Powell nonetheless maintained a certain scepticism towards the right as well, often associating with George Orwell and Malcolm Muggeridge.
 He was wary of right-wing groups and suspicious of inflated rhetoric.
+He organised Orwell's funeral together with Muggeridge.

 Family

 Powell married Lady Violet Pakenham (1912–2002), sister of Lord Longford, on 1 December 1934 at All Saints, Ennismore Gardens, Knightsbridge.
-Powell and his wife relocated to 1 Chester Gate in Regent's Park, London, where they remained for 17 years.
-Their first son, Tristram, was born in April 1940, but Powell and his wife spent most of the war years apart, while he served in the Welch Regiment and later in the Intelligence Corps.
+Powell and his wife moved to 1 Chester Gate in Regent's Park, London, where they remained for 17 years.
+Their first son, Tristram, was born in April 1940, but Powell and his wife spent most of the war years apart while he served in the Welch Regiment and later in the Intelligence Corps.
 A second son, John, was born in January 1946.

 On 30 April 2018, Powell's granddaughter Georgia Powell married Henry Somerset, 12th Duke of Beaufort.